A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V

 \emph{Simulation-based testing} involves running a \emph{simulator} under different inputs (or tests), to observe the resulting outputs and determine if the simulated system behaves as intended.
 Software and hardware components can be modelled to achieve an appropriate compromise between realism, modelling effort, and computational cost, and real code can be run.
 Nonetheless, the exploration of a system under test is not exhaustive.
 Systematic methodologies to explore the system under test, such as Coverage-Driven Verification (CDV)~\citep{araizaillan2015,araizaillan2016}, should be used to increase efficiency and effectiveness under computational constraints.
 A CDV testing process needs testbench components, including a test generator and a driver, to stimulate the system under test, a coverage collector, to keep track of the V\&V progress, and a checker modelling the requirements and automating the checking~\citep{Piziali2004}.

-\emph{Experiments} are performed within a real-world \emph{physical system} to verify and validate robots interacting in realistic environments with respect to textual requirements.
+\emph{Experiments} are performed within a \emph{test rig} to verify and validate robots interacting in realistic environments with respect to textual requirements.
 As experiments often involve human volunteers, health and safety assessments and expensive equipment, the number of times that a particular scenario can be examined is often severely limited when compared to simulation or formal verification.
-In this paper, experiments are focused towards achieving clear assurances on the principal requirements, as well as to ground the assurance-based verification process in reality.
+In this paper, experiments are focused towards achieving clear evidence on the principal requirements, as well as to ground the corroborative V\&V process in reality.